Advocating for the Best Interest of Your Child

 Once the child allocation plan is approved by the judge it becomes a court order that both parents must comply with and can only be altered with a legal modification.
 Don’t wait to get started on the plan that is in the best interest of you and your children.

-Anderson & Boback are Experienced Illinois Child Custody Lawyers
+Anderson & Boback are Experienced Illinois Child Custody Attorneys

 If a child allocation plan cannot be reached through negotiation or mediation, formal settlement negotiations in court may be required.
 While we prefer to come to an amicable agreement, we are prepared to litigate in court as a last resort.
 Developing child allocation plans and establishing parenting time is always an emotional process, the last thing anyone wants is for the children to be caught in the middle.